-I think one reason we don’t (collectively) think beyond the sounds is because many of us are blind to the fact that we have been educated and trained in a largely colonialist educational system where either we strip BBIP people of their music and culture and replace it with Eurocentric music and white culture, or we teach some musics from BBIP, but we teach them in white-centric versions/settings that often leave out the humanity that created them.
+I think one reason we don’t (collectively) think beyond the sounds is because many of us are blind to the fact that we have been educated and trained in a largely colonialist educational system where either we strip BBIP (Black, Brown, and Indigenous People) of their music and culture and replace it with Eurocentric music and white culture, or we teach some musics from BBIP, but we teach them in white-centric versions/settings that often leave out the humanity that created them.

-This reality also means those of us who went through the system never learned how to meet popular musicians and BBIP on their own turf, and we start the cycle of centering whiteness and Eurocentric music all over again when we finish our degrees and go out to teach.
+Those of us who went through the academic system likely never learned how to truly meet popular musicians and BBIP on their own turf, and we start the cycle of centering whiteness and Eurocentric music all over again when we finish our degrees and go out to teach.

 First, Refer Out